How to Research Keywords for YouTube Titles (Without Paid Tools)

 So they either:

-Skip keyword research entirely, or
+- Skip keyword research entirely

-Guess and hope for the best
+- Guess and hope for the best

 The good news?